kyma-incubator/compass/components/kyma-environment-broker/README.md

 ## Overview

 Kyma Environment Broker (KEB) is a component that allows you to provision Kyma as a Runtime on clusters provided by third-party providers.
-It uses Provisioner's API to install Kyma on a given cluster.
+It uses the Runtime Provisioner's API to install Kyma on a given cluster.

 For more information, read the [documentation](../../docs/kyma-environment-broker) where you can find information on: